3 (company): Hong Kong

-Macau

-3 Macau launched in 2000 providing GSM dual-band services.
-In 2007, they launched 3G services.
-In 2008, 3 Macau brought the iPhone to Macau an agreement with Apple.
-Till now, they are providing 4G services.

-In the 2G and 3G eras, it was the second largest mobile operator in Macau.
-In the 2G era, its market share was approximately 31%, as of December 31, 2003.
-In the 3G era, its market share was approximately 33% in terms of the number of customers, as of 31 December 2008.

-3 Macau is the only carrier to offer VoWiFi in Macau.

 Hutchison Telecommunications International

 Indonesia

 Tri Indonesia was founded as a company in 2000, received a 3G licence in 2003, and began operations on 29 March 2007, initially in the Jakarta area only.
 Only after 9 months of operations, 3 acquired about 2.2 million GSM customers.
-3 achieved high customer mindshare maintaining at about 90% of awareness level as of April 2009.
+3 achieved high customer mindshare maintaining at about 90% of brand awareness level as of April 2009.

 As of April 2009, 3 Indonesia had about 4.5 million customers on its GSM network.
 3 offers both pre-paid and post-paid (contract) services.
 Currently, the post-paid service is available in Jakarta, Bandung, and Surabaya area.

-3 Indonesia current slogan is "#IniWaktunyaKita (#ItsTimeForUs)", formerly, "Dunia Tri.
-Kekuatanku (Tri World.
-My Power)", "Your mobile lifestyle provider", "Jaringan GSM-mu (Your GSM Network)", "Jaringan Selularmu (Your Cellular Network)".
-Sometimes, 3 use "Mau?
-(Want it?)" and "Hanya di 3 (Only on 3)" slogan in their ads.

 3 currently has full GSM coverage in Java, Sumatera, Bali, Lombok, and Riau Islands.
 And as of April 2009, Kalimantan is covered in South Kalimantan and Sulawesi is covered in South Sulawesi.
 By 2009, the 3 UMTS/HSDPA service was available in most parts of Java, especially big cities like Jakarta, Surabaya, Bandung.

 3 Indonesia launched its new unlimited text and MMS service for a fee with Facebook on 8 April 2009, so registered 3 customers can update status, write on their "wall", or upload new pictures free of charge.
 Besides Facebook, 3 also cooperated with Yahoo! to give unlimited chat for a fee by SMS and downloadable app using Yahoo!
 Messenger service.
 Both of these were the first of their kind in Indonesia.
 In 2013, Charoen Pokphand divested its telecommunication business in Indonesia by selling its share of 3 to Garibaldi Thohir and private equity firm which jointly owned by Patrick Walujo and Glenn Sugita Northstar Group.
 In September 2021, it was announced that the latter company would be merged with Indosat (which operates the IM3 networks); the merger closed on 4 January 2022 with Indosat as the surviving entity.